-Posey Island Marine State Park is a small, one-acre marine camping park with 1,000 feet of shoreline.
+Posey Island Marine State Park is a 1-acre marine camping park with 1,000 feet of shoreline.
 It is located a quarter mile north of Pearl Island, near Roche Harbor, San Juan Island.
 Posey Island is part of the Cascadia Marine Trail.
 There is no potable water on the island, and visitors must pack out what they pack in.
 Camping reservations are required for both campsites, which are for the exclusive use of boaters arriving by human- or wind-powered watercraft.

 Visitors arriving by vessels with motorboats are not permitted to camp at the park, but may use the island for day use.
 There is no potable water or garbage service to the island.
 Visitors must pack out what they pack in.
 There is one composting toilet.

 Orca whales are often seen in the waters near this island.
 There are no mooring buoys or docks.
 This is primarily a kayaking site.
 The site is heavily used by commercial kayak tours as a rest stop during whale watching tours in nearby waters.

 Posey Island has two campsites that are part of the Cascadia Marine Trail.
 Campsites may be reserved, May 15 - September 30, with 14 days minimum notice.
 To reserve a campsite, call 360-378-2044 (Lime Kiln Point State Park).
 We begin accepting reservations on Jan.
 2 at 9 a.m. for each calendar year.

 All campsites are for the exclusive use of boaters arriving by human or wind-powered watercraft.
 Each campsite can accommodate a maximum of eight campers.
 This maximum number of campers is strictly enforced due to the small size of the island.
 No exception.
 Paddlers and sailors must be prepared to seek other campsites if the campsites are at capacity.
 Reservations:

 Reservations for Friday or Saturday nights May 15-Sept.
 30 are limited to one site and one night per reservation.
 Reservations are also limited to a total of any five Friday and /or Saturday one-night reservations per month.